LT-IntroToAI-SY2526/assignment6-part1-per4-patrickn3419/a6_part1_writeup.md

 What does the MSE (Mean Squared Error) mean in plain English?
 Why do you think we square the errors instead of just taking the average of the errors?

 **YOUR ANSWER:**
+The MSE measures the margin of error between the predicted values and the real values.
+It is caluculated by subtracting the y-value of the predicted value from the actual value and then squaring the difference.
+It is squared so negative differences are positive and to penalize larger errors.